pololu/motoron-arduino/README.md

 By default, the Motoron will turn off its motors if it has not received a valid command in the last 1.5 seconds.
-You can change the amount of time it takes for the Motoron to time out using MotoronI2C::setCommandTimeoutMilliseconds() or you can disable the feature using MotoronI2C::disableCommandTimeout().
+You can change the amount of time it takes for the Motoron to time out using MotoronBase::setCommandTimeoutMilliseconds() or you can disable the feature using MotoronBase::disableCommandTimeout().

 ## Version history

+* 1.2.0 (2022-12-16): Add support for the [M2T256] and [M2U256] motorons.
 * 1.1.0 (2022-07-22): Added support for the [M2S] and [M2H] Motorons.
 * 1.0.0 (2022-03-25): Original release.